curl/curl/docs/URL-SYNTAX.md

     imap://user:password@mail.example.com/INBOX?SUBJECT%20shadows

+Searching via the query part of the URL `?` is a search request for the results to be returned as message sequence numbers (MAILINDEX).
+It is possible to make a search request for results to be returned as unique ID numbers (UID) by using a custom curl request via `-X`.
+UID numbers are unique per session (and multiple sessions when UIDVALIDITY is the same).
+For example, if you are searching for `"foo bar"` in header+body (TEXT) and you want the matching MAILINDEX numbers returned then you could search via URL:

+    imap://user:password@mail.example.com/INBOX?TEXT%20%22foo%20bar%22

+.. but if you wanted matching UID numbers you'd have to use a custom request:

+    imap://user:password@mail.example.com/INBOX -X "UID SEARCH TEXT \"foo bar\""

+For more information about IMAP commands please see RFC 9051.
 For more information about the individual components of an IMAP URL please see RFC 5092.

+* Note old curl versions would FETCH by message sequence number when UID was specified in the URL.
+That was a bug fixed in 7.62.0, which added MAILINDEX to FETCH by mail sequence number.

 ## LDAP